wints/documentation/recipes/quickstart_guide.md

 ## Conclusion

-Now that you've completed the basic integration, you can skip steps one (Configuring the Dashboard) and two (Configuring the Client) in the following guides.
-With Branch, you can:
+Now that you've completed the basic integration, you can **skip steps one (Configuring the Dashboard) and two (Configuring the Client) in the following guides**.
+Next steps:

 {% ingredient recipe_preview/marketing_campaign_download_tracking %}{%endingredient%}
 {% ingredient recipe_preview/personalized_invite_system %}{%endingredient%}